Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Overview

+Verification in \sysname addresses two conceptually distinct properties.
+The first is stored data integrity, which concerns whether the recorded tensors, hashes, and checkpoints faithfully reflect what was produced during training.
+The second is computational correctness, which concerns whether training computations such as forward passes, backward passes, and weight updates were performed honestly. \sysname enforces the first by hash matching, confirming that stored data has not been tampered with.
+It then enforces the second by re-executing the computation in the TEE and comparing the results against the recorded outputs.
+Because stored data integrity is a precondition for computational correctness, both checks are unified into a single verification pipeline.

 Figure~\ref{fig:aftune-workflow} illustrates \sysname's workflow.
-During training and inference, \sysname records boundary states at strategic points and commits their hashes to the client, creating a cryptographic binding without requiring TEE involvement in the main computation path.
-The committed hashes may be signed by the service provider's private key to prove authenticity.
-Verification occurs on-demand after execution completes.
-The client selects a target region (layer and step ranges for training, or layer ranges for inference) to verify, which we later refer to as a block.
+During training and inference, \sysname partitions the model layers into contiguous layer blocks and records boundary states at the layer-wise interfaces between adjacent blocks, then commits their hashes to the client, creating a cryptographic binding without requiring TEE involvement in the main computation path.
+The committed hashes may be signed with the service provider's private key to prove authenticity.
+Verification occurs on demand after execution completes.
+The client selects a target region (layer and step ranges for training, or layer ranges for inference) to verify.
+We refer to such a region as a block.
 A TEE instance recomputes only the selected block, then validates the recorded states through hash matching and verifies computational correctness by comparing recomputed values against recorded states within floating-point tolerance.
 Because recomputation targets small regions rather than full execution traces, TEE resource constraints are satisfied.

-To balance verification granularity with storage and computational efficiency, \sysname organizes the training procedure into a two-dimensional grid of blocks, as shown in Figure~\ref{fig:block_structure}.
-Specifically, \sysname groups consecutive layers into layer blocks and consecutive training steps into step blocks, creating a grid where each cell represents their intersection.
-Hashes and intermediate states are recorded only at block boundaries, significantly reducing hash computations and stored audit data compared to per-layer, per-step recording.
-Clients can verify any block independently, with recomputation cost scaling proportionally to block size.
-Hash computation itself is parallelized through a map-reduce scheme that partitions each tensor into chunks, computes hashes in parallel on the accelerator, and aggregates them into a single commitment.
-Since each block's commitment contains only hash values, the cost of transmitting and storing commitments is negligible.

-Together, these mechanisms enable \sysname to provide end-to-end auditability without the prohibitive costs of full TEE encapsulation, transforming opaque cloud services into transparent, accountable fine-tuning and inference platforms.